-In the last 5 or so years, rosé sales have skyrocketed across the United Kingdom.
+In the last 5 years rosé sales have skyrocketed across the United Kingdom.
 In part due to the rise of the ‘frosé’ and brosé phenomenon of rosé-loving men.
 If you wind back the clock 10 years, rosé was nothing what it is today.
 Men wouldn’t have been seen dead on the end of a pink stem and production techniques hadn’t evolved for the best part of a century.

 Rosé is made using a simple technique called Maceration.
 In this process, the winemaker will leave the skins of red grapes in contact with the pressed grape juice for a period of time that can vary between 4 to 36 hours.
 The length of the contact with skins will determine the final colour of the wine; that’s why we have so many different types of rosés from very pale examples to deep pinks.

-Follow our launch @Savagevinesuk
+Follow us @Savagevinesuk

 - Learn About WineThe Best Wine For Pasta